 Tebbetts Picnic June 22, 23, 24th.
-See links (upper right) for additional information on the Tebbetts Picnic, the Travel on Gravel 5K run morning of June 23rd, and the Fiddle Contest being held Sunday June 24th at 1pm.
+See links (upper right) for the Tebbetts Picnic Event Schedule, Travel the Gravel 5K run/walk morning of June 23rd, and the Fiddle Contest being held Sunday June 24th at 1 pm.

 To rent the community center please send an email to TebbettsCommunityClub@gmail.com